csachdeva83/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-Made as a practice project using HTML, CSS, Javascript
+Made it as a practice project using HTML, CSS, Javascript

 Link: https://csachdeva83.github.io/Tic-Tac-Toe-Game/